 Knitting became a prominent pastime for Caribbean women; this meant lots of garments, including jumpers, cardigans and twin sets, were created.
 By the late sixties, fashion was becoming less conservative – hot-pants, tight trousers and mini skirts grew in popularity.

 Student protests and The Civil Rights Movement both in the UK and America had a massive influence on fashion.
 Activists such as Angela Davis from the Black Panther Party and revolutionist, Che Guevara were often found on t-shirts.

-By the 1980s, clothes were loose fitted and Kangol hats, trainers and Jheri curls were on trend.
+By the 1980s, clothes were loosely fitted and Kangol hats, trainers and Jheri curls were on-trend.
 Jamaican singer and actress, Grace Jones had a massive influence in fashion with her androgynous style and geometric hair.